2025 Legislative Session Wrap-up

 HB 519 by Rep. Brian Glorioso, R-Slidell:

 HB 519 prohibits the use of a wireless telecommunication device while operating a motor vehicle.
 LR opposed this bill, which has been introduced many times in past legislative sessions.
 Provides relative to the operation of a motor vehicle while using a wireless telecommunication device.
-The bill had 11 co-authors and has been sent to the Governor for executive approval.

 • Defines: autonomous vehicle, hands-free wireless telephone, lawfully stationary, motor vehicle, wireless telecommunications device.